News

 “Vape stores are popping up in every neighborhood in America, and many are selling addictive products like concentrated 7-OH.
 After the last wave of the opioid epidemic, we cannot get caught flat-footed again," Marty Makary, MD, MPH, said in the news release.
 "7-OH is an opioid that can be more potent than morphine.
 We need regulation and public education to prevent another wave of the opioid epidemic.”1

-While 7-OH is under scrutiny, the plain kratom leaf is not on the federal ban list and is legal in many states.
+Although 7-OH is under scrutiny, the plain kratom leaf is not on the federal ban list and is legal in many states.
 The National Institute on Drug Abuse (NIDA) says that many who use kratom note it helps with pain, fatigue, and opioid withdrawal.
 Yet, there are some rare adverse events tied to it, often linked to contamination, adulterants, or polysubstance abuse.4

-New studies show that mitragynine and its related aspects may work on many brain cell sites (eg, serotonin, dopamine, adenosine, and alpha-2 adrenergic), inhibit Cyp450 enzymes, and demonstrate unique opioid paths that skip steps linked with sedation and breathing issues.7 Since mitragynine turns into 7-OH inside the body and mimics opioid-like effects, its safety profile remains a subject of debate.2
+New studies show that mitragynine and its related aspects may work on many brain cell sites (eg, serotonin, dopamine, adenosine, and alpha-2 adrenergic), inhibit Cyp450 enzymes, and demonstrate unique opioid paths that skip steps linked with sedation and breathing issues.7 Because mitragynine turns into 7-OH inside the body and mimics opioid-like effects, its safety profile remains a subject of debate.2

 Many may be unaware that “kratom extract” or “enhanced kratom” can pack more of the strong portion of 7-OH, which can be as strong as or stronger than prescription opioids.
-The FDA’s advice on restricting the substance might push states to ban it, such as how Virginia and Arizona have done with man-made 7-OH, and shape bigger laws regarding kratom.2 Emergency departments and poison control systems are already seeing rising cases tied to kratom products, especially when interacting with other sedatives or opioids.6
+The FDA’s advice on restricting the substance might push states to ban it, as Virginia and Arizona have done with man-made 7-OH, and shape bigger laws regarding kratom.2 Emergency departments and poison control systems are already seeing rising cases tied to kratom products, especially when interacting with other sedatives or opioids.6

-7-OH represents a distinct, high-potency synthetic opioid threat emerging under the semblance of kratom.
-While traditional kratom remains legal and controversial, the stronger 7-OH versions are dangerous, addictive, unregulated, and rapidly expanding in easy-to-access channels.
+7-OH represents a distinct, high-potency opioid threat emerging under the semblance of kratom.
+Although traditional kratom remains legal and controversial, the stronger 7-OH versions are dangerous, addictive, unregulated, and rapidly expanding in easy-to-access channels.
 For pharmacists, understanding the distinct difference between natural kratom and 7-OH is critical to cutting down on harm.

 Stay informed on drug updates, treatment guidelines, and pharmacy practice trends—subscribe to Pharmacy Times for weekly clinical insights.